New American$$$montrose

 Tip: Sunday brunch buffet is the city standard.
 Reserve the noon slot; it sells out by Tuesday.

-Uchi Houston is the Montrose outpost of Tyson Cole's James Beard-winning sushi house, on Westheimer since 2012, with a hama chili and untraditional Japanese plates by the bar.
+Uchi Houston is the Montrose outpost of Tyson Cole's James Beard-winning sushi house, on Westheimer since 2012, with a hama chili and untraditional Japanese.

 Signature: Hama chili, Maguro sashimi and goat cheese